 Routing on BAP sublayer uses the BAP routing ID, which is configured by the IAB-donor-CU.
 The BAP routing ID consists of BAP address and BAP path ID.
 The BAP address is used for the following purposes:

 1. Determination if a packet has reached the destination node, i.e. IAB-node or IAB-donor-DU, on BAP sublayer.
 This is the case if the BAP address in the packet's BAP header matches the BAP address configured via RRC on the IAB-node, or via F1AP on the IAB-donor-DU.
+For a dual-connected boundary IAB-node that is configured with two BAP addresses, the BAP address in the packet’s BAP header is matched with the BAP address configured by the CU of the IAB topology, where the packet has been received.

 2. Determination of the next-hop node for packets that have not reached their destination.
 This applies to packets arriving from a prior hop on BAP sublayer or that have been received from IP layer.